microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 To use Copilot for Security, you will need to provision ***at least* one SCU per hr 24x7.** Therefore, the **minimum annual price is $35,040 USD** ($4 * 24hr per day * 365day per yr).
 Your ***monthly*** bill is calculated as (SCUs per hr) x $4 x 730/month or you can leverage the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/).
 Customers and partners can purchase SCUs in the standalone experience or in Azure and can manually provision SCUs up or down so long as there is ***at least* one SCU/hr.** Once an analyst is nearing the capacity limit, they will receive a warning and the option to increase the capacity.

-If you delete Copilot for Security (zero SCUs per hr), we will retain your data for 90 days. **Tenant-level MDTI workbench is included** and while it's not the standalone API, the TI information is easy to read and in the context of your investigations.
+If you delete Copilot for Security (zero SCUs per hr), we will retain your data for 90 days. **Tenant-level MDTI workbench is included with Copilot for Security** and while it's not the standalone API, the TI information is easy to read and in the context of your investigations.
 From a licensing perspective, this is also **significant cost savings.**

 Since computing capacity and token usage is **variable (quantifying a specific # of tokens or SCUs/workflows needed per prompt/Promptbook is difficult)**, it's important for partners to know what they can do *now:*